 In conclusion, the Delta Sky Club MCO is average at best.
 Considering it’s somewhat Elite access I figured we’d be on route for a massage or even a complimentary haircut here.
 Instead, we couldn’t even get a meal, only snacks!

-When you put this lounge next to many it’s “meh… ok…” but when you put it next to it’s competitor within the same Terminal, The Club MCO which has a much easier access policy it’s pretty poor – at least in our opinion.
+When you put this lounge next to many it’s “meh… ok…” but when you put it next to its a competitor within the same Terminal, The Club MCO which has a much easier access policy it’s pretty poor – at least in our opinion.

 There was a banner by the lift of the Delta Sky Club MCO highlighting some refurbishments however we couldn’t assess whether they’d just been done or were being done during 2018 so we look forward to hearing more and perhaps checking out a newly refurbished lounge on our next visit to MCO.